Chapter 3318:1-5 Exceptional Increases in Enrollment

-(A) The Ohio school facilities commission may approve a design element that varies from the provisions contained in the Ohio school design manual when a school district demonstrates good cause.
+(A) The Ohio facilities construction commission may approve a design element that varies from the provisions contained in the Ohio school design manual when a school district demonstrates good cause.

 (B) The requests will be evaluated by commission staff and approved or disapproved by the executive director.
 Without limitation, factors considered in approving or denying such requests are:

 (3) Durability and serviceability of materials and systems;

 (C) Variance requests shall be prepared by the architect of record or criteria architect and submitted to the commission prior to the incorporation of the variance into the project design.
 A variance cannot be incorporated into the project design until approved by the commission.